Semmelweis Museum of Medical History: Semmelweis Memorial Room

 The first floor flat, where the Semmelweis family had lived, was totally destroyed when the house was hit by a bomb in 1945.
 Nothing is known about its original arrangement or furniture.
 A memorial room was established in the corner room on the first floor with the aim of recreating the atmosphere of Semmelweis' home in Pest in the 1860s.
 In 1964 the museum bought a few pieces of Biedermeier furniture (writing desk, bookcases, coffee table) and a 19th-century Shiraz rug from Ignác Semmelweis' grandson, obstetrician Kálmán Semmelweis-Lehocky.
 The pieces were inherited from Ignác Semmelweis according to the family tradition.
 The late 19th-century white ceramic stove was bought on the art market.
 The bookcases contain the remnants of Semmelweis' personal library with books of classical authors and contemporary journals of obstetrics.
 The memorial room was rearranged in 2020, and a new exhibition was added.

 Two oval portrait medallions by August Canzi showing Ignaz Semmelweis and his wife, Mária Weidenhofer on their betrothal in 1857 were also bought from the doctor's grandson.
 The watercolour remains the only authentic painting from Semmelweis' adult life, created by a well-known contemporary artist working in Pest-Buda.
 Another portrait was painted about 1830 by Lénárt Landau, a painter in Pest.
 This oil-painting shows him as a child holding a Latin grammar-book in his hands.
 It was exhibited at the Semmelweis celebrations in 1894, and has been loaned permanently to the museum by its owner, the Budapest Historical Museum.
-Two oil paintings from an unknown contemporary painter, the portraits of his parents, Theresia Müller and Joseph Semmelweis were bought from the family and put on display in the memorial room.
+The oil portraits of his parents, Theresia Müller and Joseph Semmelweis, from an unknown contemporary painter, were also put on display in the memorial room.
+The portraits of his maternal grandparents, Philipp Müller and Theresia Anderlin are hung above a bookcase; they were painted by Johann Volnhoffer in 1795.